SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 three independent hundred simulation of RFE model for four classifiers by using 17 features and selected top three features and saved in a csv file and plot horizontal bar graphs.
 One can develop figure 4A of the paper by choosing single seed of 300 runs or by summation of three runs output data.

-Characteristic table p-value and odd ratio calculation is provided by (‘table_pval_effect_size.py’), we used Cohen’s_d to determine the effect size of the experiment and ttest to calculate p-value.
-To cite this paper (doi: https://doi.org/10.1101/2020.05.19.20103036)